Murdo-C/captainmurdo.github.io/work.md

 ## Digital Strategy
 ### Global Insurance Firm
-Researched future mobile technologies to modernise the company’s mobile strategy.
-Findings were presented to the divisional SVP and were vital to the organisation’s future digital roadmap.
+My core activities involved researching future mobile technologies to inform the company’s digital strategy and conducting a mobile app experience review.
+To demonstrate potential opportunities I prototyped a [digital insurance card](/docs/insurance-card.pkpass) for Apple Wallet (née Passbook), showcased [Smart App Banners](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html) for app marketing and conceptualised a single sign-on system for the organisation's suite of apps.

-Consulted on the development of a new iOS and Android application for customers.
-Provided a fresh perspective to design the optimal feature set.
+At the time, the company was also developing a new iOS and Android app for customers.
+I acted as a consultant for this project, helping to define the value proposition of the product and providing technical guidance for feature implementation.